 Active consent means your subscribers need to initiate the consent.
 You can no longer include the checks within the checkbox and make the user remove them—they must actively click the checkbox for the permission to be valid.

-If you are just asking someone to give consent to one thing, you can use a few sentences instead of checkboxes to explain what people are agreeing to.
+If you are just asking someone to give consent for one purpose, you can use a few sentences instead of checkboxes to explain what people are agreeing to.

-Checkboxes are required when you are offering more than one thing.
-For example, if you ask someone to receive your newsletter and also use their data for targeted advertising, you need two clear options for consent.
+Checkboxes are required when you want to use their data for multiple purposes.
+For example, if you ask someone to provide their data to receive your newsletter and also for promotional emails, you need two clear options for consent.
 In this case, checkboxes should be used.

 Our forms include checkbox options for bundled consent and pre-written text that you can use or edit to explicitly communicate how and why you are using the information.
 Let’s take a look!